michaelhowell2/MART441/HW8/ReadMe.md

 Final Fix for GitHub Pages

 Since you don’t need a favicon for your assignment and the data:, trick isn’t fully working, let’s combine it with a CSP override and ensure GitHub Pages respects it.
 We’ll also double-check deployment to rule out caching issues."

+After all that It works live.
+SO I learned abit using GPT...